Smoothly Transitioning Back to School

 by Kathy Slattengren, M. Ed., Priceless Parenting (sign up for monthly parenting newsletter and receive 20+ printable charts for kids and parents)

-Transitioning from the laid-back, flexible summer schedule to the intense school schedule can be tough for both you and your kids.
-Whereas summer days have few deadlines, school has daily deadlines from getting to school on time to turning homework in.
+Transitioning from the laid-back, flexible summer schedule to the intense school schedule can be tough.
+Summer days have few deadlines.
+In contrast, school days involve daily deadlines from getting to school on time to turning homework in.
 No wonder it’s a difficult change to make!

 Do any of these things stress you out?